thechutrain/rc-coffee-chats/README.md

 * some version of SQLite3
 * Python 2.7 (any recent version)

 The `better-sqlite3` npm package requires Python 2 as a dependency.
-Python 3 will through a syntax error.
+Python 3 will throw a syntax error.
 Things get even more complicated on Windows.
 Just make sure you can run Python 2.7 from the CLI.

 The basic installation is what you'd expect: `npm install`.